1949 Sun Bowl: Game summary

 After a scoreless first quarter, the Miners struck first quickly on a Harvey Gabrel touchdown dive.
 The extra point was not converted, leaving it at 6–0.
 The Mountaineers soon responded when James Walthall threw a 25-yard pass to Clarence Cox, who ran into the end zone to give West Virginia a 7–6 lead at halftime.
 They struck back in the second half with two James Devonshire touchdown runs before the third quarter ended to make the lead 21–6.
 Texas Mines closed the score to 21–12 on a Fred Wendt 60-yard kickoff return, but did not score again as West Virginia won.

 Statistics

 Aftermath

 This was the final Sun Bowl played with no MVP awarded.
-The following year, the C. M. Hendricks Most Valuable Player Trophy was be awarded.
+The following year, the C. M. Hendricks Most Valuable Player Trophy was awarded.
 West Virginia did not win a bowl game again until 1969.
 The Miners returned to the Sun Bowl the following year and won, while going to four Sun Bowls in the decade.